 Procedural unconscionability deals with how the arbitration agreement was formed.
 What was the bargaining power of the parties?
 There are limits that courts have imposed on the manner in which the employee is made to “agree” to arbitration.
 Factors which courts have considered in determining whether an arbitration agreement is procedurally unconscionable include:

-whether an employee was told that the agreement was termed 'just a form,' or 'not important,' and/or that it was not necessary to read the agreement before signing it,
+- whether an employee was told that the agreement was termed ‘just a form,’ or ‘not important,’ and/or that it was not necessary to read the agreement before signing it; and

 In 2013, the Supreme Court of the United States noted in American Express Co.
 Et.
 Al. v.
 Italian Colors Restaurant et al., that the fact that it is not worth the expense involved in proving a statutory remedy does not constitute the elimination of the right to pursue that remedy.
 Thus, the waiver of class arbitration was upheld even where the cost of arbitrating an individual claim exceeded the potential recovery.
 Employers will likely rely on this to support their incorporation of waivers of class action claims within employee arbitration agreements.

 Nonetheless, in 2014 the National Labor Relations Board (NLRB) held in Murphy Oil that a forced arbitration agreement in which employees waived their right to participate in collective legal claims constituted an unfair labor practice on the part of the employer and was thus unenforceable.
 It is important to note that when cases are heard by an NLRB judge, the losing party has the right to appeal the decision for review by the full five-member board, and finally may appeal the decision to a federal court.
 So, it is important to remember that a decision at the NLRB level, whether positive or negative, may not survive the appeals process.
 Federal courts have varied by jurisdiction on their decisions to enforce forced arbitration agreements.

 Factors courts often look to in determining whether an agreement is substantively unconscionable include: